geins-io/ralph-module-voyado-elevate/README.md

 };
 ```

-## Using components
+## Components

-After installing the module, you can use its components in your Nuxt2 app like this:
+After installing the module, you can use all its components in your Nuxt2 app straight away.

+# VoyadoSearch

 ```vue
 <template>